-If you want to change your DIT suffix, now would be a good time, because changing it discards your existing one.
+If you want to change your Directory Information Tree (DIT) suffix, now would be a good time since changing it discards your existing one.
 To change the suffix, run the following command:

 sudo dpkg-reconfigure slapd

 To switch your DIT suffix to dc=example, dc=com, for example, so you can follow this guide more closely, answer example.com when asked about the DNS domain name.